KHRyu8985/tomato-robot/README.md

-# tomato-robot
+# Tomato Robot
-Project intended for demonstration at Daejon
+Real-time tomato detection and tracking system for demonstration at Daejon.

+## Project Structure